At Princeton Campus Dining we have made it a priority to purchase local, organic and sustainably-produced food.

 - Grass fed beef is used for foods such as chili and hamburgers.

-- Bell & Evans® Chicken is the sole supplier of fresh chicken, providing humanely and locally produced chicken.
+- Bell & Evans® Chicken is the sole supplier of fresh chicken, providing antibiotic-free, humanely and locally produced chicken.

 - Leidy's® fresh pork products are American Humane Association Free Farmed certified because of the humane and special care given their animals.